Agyeman Badu Akosa

 Agyeman Badu Akosa (born 25 December 1953) is a Ghanaian pathologist, academic, politician and social commentator.
 He served as the Director-General of the Ghana Health Service from 2002 to 2006.
-He is a member of the Convention People's Party and is a well-known strong Nkrumaist who believes in the ideals of Dr. Kwame Nkrumah its founder.
+He is a member of the Convention People's Party and is a well-known believer in the ideals of Kwame Nkrumah, founder of the CPP.
 He contested for the Party's presidential candidate ahead the 2008 General elections and lost to Dr. Paa Kwesi Ndoum.
 He is a professor of Pathology.
 He is an advocate on lifestyle issues.

 Early life and education

 Agyeman Badu Akosa was born on 25 December 1953 to Jones Clifford Akosa and Nancy Akosua Nkrabea Akosa in Asante Mampong in the Ashanti Region of Ghana.
 He had his secondary school education at Prempeh College in the Ashanti Region for his GCE Ordinary Level and Ghana Senior High Technical School in Takoradi, Western Region for his GCE Advanced Level.
 He furthered his education at the University of Ghana where he obtained a Bachelor of Medicine, Bachelor of Surgery (MB BCh) from the University of Ghana, Legon in 1979 and Defined contribution plan from University London, 1983.